KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 To examine how the Wikimedia community has assigned public domain status to Commons files sourced from Delpher, we first needed a robust and reliable dataset.
 Let's look at the steps we took to create it.

-This community has been uploading newspaper articles, advertisements, obituaries, book pages, portraits from magazines, and other materials from Delpher (and its predecessor projects) to Wikimedia Commons [since March 2008](https://commons.wikimedia.org/wiki/File:Krantenartikel_Tentoonstelling_De_Branding.jpg).
+The Commons community has been uploading newspaper articles, advertisements, obituaries, book pages, portraits from magazines, and other materials from Delpher (and its predecessor projects) to Wikimedia Commons [since March 2008](https://commons.wikimedia.org/wiki/File:Krantenartikel_Tentoonstelling_De_Branding.jpg).
 Because these files were originally scattered across Commons without consistent categorization, the first step was to bring them together into a single, central place: [Category:Media from Delpher](https://commons.wikimedia.org/wiki/Category:Media_from_Delpher).
-This category currently contains just over over 62K files.
+This category currently contains just over 62K files.

-**Delpher source template**<br/>
+### Delpher source template

-We added a [\{\{Delpher\}\} source template](https://commons.wikimedia.org/wiki/Template:Delpher) to all of these files ([example](https://commons.wikimedia.org/w/index.php?title=File:1863_Commissie_tot_de_Vervoermiddelen_op_Java_1863.jpg)).
-This is not only to visually and textually communicate that Delpher is the source of these files, but also to automatically include the files into the said category.
+Adding a [\{\{Delpher\}\} source template](https://commons.wikimedia.org/wiki/Template:Delpher) to all of these files ([example](https://commons.wikimedia.org/w/index.php?title=File:1863_Commissie_tot_de_Vervoermiddelen_op_Java_1863.jpg)) allows us to visually and textually communicate that Delpher is the source of these files.
+It also automatically includes the files into the Delpher category.
+This in turn allows researchers to investigate the dataset and the uploaded media files.

 <a href="https://commons.wikimedia.org/wiki/Template:Delpher" target="_blank"><img src="../media/delpher-wmc-template.png" align="left" width="100%" vspace="5" alt="Screenshot of the rendered Delpher source template on Wikimedia Commons."/></a>
 <br clear="all"/><sub>*A screenshot of the rendered [Delpher source template](https://commons.wikimedia.org/wiki/Template:Delpher) on Wikimedia Commons.*</sub>

-**Excluding scans from the Internet Archive**<br/>
+### Excluding scans from the Internet Archive

 As you can see in the category, a significant part is filled with files claimed to be uploaded from the Internet Archive, but that find their real origins in Delpher.
 These are the PDFs with *IA ddd ...mpeg21* in their titles ([example](https://commons.wikimedia.org/wiki/File:%27s_Gravenhaagsche_courant_02-09-1822_(IA_ddd_010124645_mpeg21).pdf)).
 In total there are [55,761 files from the Internet Archive](https://petscan.wmcloud.org/?templates_yes=&ores_prob_from=&search_query=&edits%5Bflagged%5D=both&show_disambiguation_pages=both&common_wiki_other=&wikidata_prop_item_use=&edits%5Banons%5D=both&combination=subset&larger=&min_sitelink_count=&language=commons&manual_list_wiki=&search_max_results=500&edits%5Bbots%5D=both&project=wikimedia&rxp_filter=&negcats=&cb_labels_no_l=1&since_rev0=&sparql=&ores_type=any&links_to_any=&outlinks_no=&sitelinks_yes=&langs_labels_yes=&output_compatability=catscan&sitelinks_no=&categories=Scans_from_the_Internet_Archive%0D%0AMedia+from+Delpher&min_redlink_count=1&interface_language=en&cb_labels_any_l=1&pagepile=&cb_labels_yes_l=1&ores_prob_to=&format=html&wikidata_source_sites=&labels_any=&ns%5B6%5D=1&smaller=&doit) (d.d.
 9 April 2025) that were originally sourced from Delpher.

+* XXXXXXXXXXXXX MZ: dit mag nog wel wat meer uitleg.
+Hoe komen ze van Delpher naar IA en wat voor markering hebben ze daar?*

 All of these files are marked with the [\{\{PD-old-70-expired\}\} copyright template](https://commons.wikimedia.org/wiki/Template:PD-old-70-expired), which means that they are safely in the public domain in the Netherlands (and its predecessors), the rest of the EU and the United States.

-Because such a large part - 89.6% of the files - in the [Category:Media from Delpher]((https://commons.wikimedia.org/wiki/Category:Media_from_Delpher)) come from the Internet Archive, we decided to exclude all of them from our further analysis.
+Because such a large part - 89.6% of the files - in the [Category:Media from Delpher]((https://commons.wikimedia.org/wiki/Category:Media_from_Delpher)) come via the Internet Archive, we decided to exclude all of them from our further analysis.
 And because they are marked with the exact same copyright template, including them would make our analysis too biased (or skewed) towards these files and templates.

-**Extracting copyright templates**<br/>
+### Extracting copyright templates

 This left us with [6,496 'non-Internet Archive' files from Delpher](https://petscan.wmcloud.org/?templates_any=&language=commons&combination=subset&search_max_results=500&langs_labels_yes=&cb_labels_no_l=1&negcats=Scans+from+the+Internet+Archive&format=html&project=wikimedia&cb_labels_yes_l=1&pagepile=&before=20250409&active_tab=tab_pageprops&links_to_all=&min_sitelink_count=&interface_language=en&min_redlink_count=1&only_new=on&ns%5B6%5D=1&sitelinks_any=&categories=Media+from+Delpher&cb_labels_any_l=1&wikidata_source_sites=&rxp_filter=&langs_labels_any=&manual_list_wiki=&doit=).
 For these files we wanted to detect the associated copyright templates.
 Assisted by ChatGPT, we developed a (rather monsterous) [Python script](https://github.com/KBNLwikimedia/wikimedia-commons_copyright-templates/blob/main/scripts/extract_copyright_templates.py) to extract public domain or public domain-like (e.g. Creative Commons) license templates .
 As this script was not 100% perfect, we needed to do some manual post-processing to clean up the data.

-**Excluding files without publication/creation dates**<br/>
+### Excluding files without publication/creation dates

 As we plan to assess the validity of copyright claims against the actual publication or creation dates of the underlying works, we also designed the script to extract simplified date information.
 Files that provided no publication or creation dates were excluded from further analysis.
 We will discuss the date extraction process in more detail in SECTIONXXXXXXXXXXXXXXXXXXX.

-**Deleting obvious copyright violations**<br/>
+### Deleting obvious copyright violations

 After the extraction of templates and associated dates, we did a preliminary scan to identify obvious instances of copyright infringement, which we wanted to exclude from our dataset.
 Specifically, we examined content published within the last 70 years (post-1955) that were nonetheless marked as public domain or Creative Commons-licensed.
 This process led to the identification of four copyvio files for which we subsequently submitted deletion requests to Wikimedia Commons administrators:

-1. An article from the Dutch newspaper [De Telegraaf from 1985](https://commons.wikimedia.org/w/index.php?title=File:Newspaper_article_-_De_Telegraaf_-_Date_09-07-1985_-_Bank_robbery_-_Rob_Kaman_-_Kickboxing.jpg), still under copyright, as it was published less than 70 years ago.
-It cannot have a CC0 license.
+1. An article from the Dutch newspaper [De Telegraaf from 1985](https://commons.wikimedia.org/w/index.php?title=File:Newspaper_article_-_De_Telegraaf_-_Date_09-07-1985_-_Bank_robbery_-_Rob_Kaman_-_Kickboxing.jpg), still protected by copyright, as it was published less than 70 years ago.
+It cannot have a CC0 license. *XXXXXXXXXXXXX MZ: waarom niet?*
 2. An article from the Dutch newspaper [Trouw from 1974](https://commons.wikimedia.org/w/index.php?title=File:Advertentie_Pottenbakkerij_Henk_en_Lieske_Potters_in_Trouw_dd_22_maart_1974.jpg).
 Still under copyright, as it was published less than 70 years ago.
 We must assume that the copyright is held by the newspaper publisher, unless proven otherwise.
 3. An article from the Dutch newspaper [Algemeen Dagblad from 1966](https://commons.wikimedia.org/w/index.php?title=File:Ad_25_6_1966.jpg).
 Still under copyright, as it was published less than 70 years ago.
 We must assume that the copyright is held by the newspaper publisher, unless proven otherwise.
-Futhermore, it cannot have a CC0 license.
+Furthermore, it cannot have a CC0 license.
 4. The text [Het Binnenhof en Het Vaderland from 1956](https://commons.wikimedia.org/w/index.php?title=File:Een_oproep_van_Duco_Sickinghe_(1888-1983)_in_dagblad_Het_Binnenhof_en_Het_Vaderland_(1956).jpg) by [Duco Wilhelm Sickinghe](https://nl.wikipedia.org/wiki/Duco_Wilhelm_Sickinghe).
-According to Dutch coppyright law, this article is still under copyright, as the author died in 1983 and the article was published less than 70 years ago.
+According to Dutch copyright law, this article is still under copyright, as the author died in 1983 and the article was published less than 70 years ago.
 So we must assume that the copyright is still with the (heirs of the) author or with the newspaper publisher, unless proven otherwise.
-Futhermore, it cannot have a CC-BY license.
+Furthermore, it cannot have a CC-BY license.

 All deletion requests were granted immediately and the files were deleted quickly.

-**The final dataset**<br/>
+### The final dataset

 In the end, we were able to retrieve 6,248 distinct files that contained (one or more) copyright templates (6,329 in total), as well as a publication or creation date.
-This is the [dataset used in our further analysis](link to Excel).
-XXXXX TODO XXXXXXXX
+This is the XXXXXXXXXXXX [dataset used in our further analysis](link to Excel).
+XXXXX FIX LINK XXXXXXXX

 ## Why are Delpher sourced files in the public domain, according to Wikimedia Commons?

-One of the main reasons to write this data story is to gain a better understanding which Delpher-sourced materials have been uploaded to Wikimedia Commons and how public domain claims to those files have been assigned by the Wikimedia community.
+One of the main reasons to write this data story is to gain a better understanding of which Delpher-sourced materials have been uploaded to Wikimedia Commons and how public domain claims to those files have been assigned by the Wikimedia community.
 What insights can be gained from the dataset?

 ### Five main reasons for public domain classification